Kenyir Elephant Conservation Village

 If you want to go there by Bus, the Tasik Kenyir Express departs daily at 9.00pm from Hentian Putra in Kuala Lumpur to Tasik Kenyir.
 The fare is RM 44.10.

-All in all the Kenyir Elephant Village is a great day trip.
-So if you are planning a vacation in north east Malaysia or if you are visiting Kuala Lumpur and have a couple of days off, Kenyir Elephant Village is an ideal place to visit and get up close with the majestic creatures.
+All in all, the Kenyir Elephant Village is a great day trip.
+So if you plan a vacation in northeast Malaysia or visit Kuala Lumpur and have a couple of days off, Kenyir Elephant Village is an ideal place to visit and get up close with the majestic creatures.

 Visit Malaysia Year 2014 is Malaysia’s biggest and grandest tourism celebration with endless wonders of events, festivals, and activities all-year-round.
 Malaysia Airlines is the official airline of the Philippine delegation to the Malaysia Asean East Coast Trail 2014.